PeterKamphuis/deblend_sofia_detections/docs/source/Advanced.rst

 **counterpart_region**:

-  *str, optional, default = 'Beam'*
+  *str, optional, default = 'Ellipse'*

   The region to use for finding counterparts.
-The options are 'Beam', the size of the HI beam, '3Beam', three times the size of the HI beam, or 'Box', the rectangular region around the source.
+The options are 'Beam', the size of the HI beam, '3Beam', three times the size of the HI beam, 'Box', the rectangular region around the source, 'Ellipse', 10% of the ellipse major axis  as fitted by sofia, or 'Full_Ellipse', the full ellipse as fitted by sofia.
+The minimum size is the beam.